risototh/grblHAL-modbus-io/README.md

 My intention was to mount small I/O board directly on top of the ATC capable spindle to control the solenoids and reading the sensors directly from the spindle, without the need of another bulky cable.
 The bonus is, that this is less prone to interference, that analog signals.

 This plugin is written for the Teensy 4.1 based open source board made by Phil Barrett: https://github.com/phil-barrett/grblHAL-teensy-4.x

 Plugin was tested with this board: https://www.aliexpress.com/item/1005004933766085.html

-> Note: The extension board must be set up to the same baudrate and setting.
+> Note: The extension board must be set up to the same baudrate and async setting as the grblHAL board.
 Usually something like 19200 8N1, or 38400 8N1.
+This can be achieved by setting the `MODBUS_BAUDRATE` constant in _my_machine.h_.

 ### HOW TO INSTALL